htvekov/hasp-docs/docs/displays/Waveshare_40RPi_LCD(C).md

 25    |Module Ground	   |GND        |           |GND
 26    |Touch Chip Select   |GPIO22     |TOUCH_CS   |TP_CS

+!!! warning
-!> (*)Only the WaveShare 4.0" RPi LCD Revision C has a solder jumper on the back to enable PWM backlight dimming.
+   Only the WaveShare 4.0" RPi LCD Revision C has a solder jumper on the back to enable PWM backlight dimming.
    Other revisions of this board do not have this feature.

 SPI MISO, MOSI and SCLK are shared between the touch controller and the LCD controller.